-The Environmental (E), Social (S) and Governance (G) tables break out the ESG general issues and the sector-specific issues that are most relevant to each industry group.
-Relevance scores are assigned to each sector-specific issue, signaling the credit-relevance of the sector-specific issues to the issuer's overall credit rating.
-The Criteria Reference column highlights the factor(s) within which the corresponding ESG issues are captured in Fitch's credit analysis.
-The vertical color bars are visualizations of the frequency of occurrence of the highest constituent relevance scores.
-They do not represent an aggregate of the relevance scores or aggregate ESG credit relevance.
-The Credit-Relevant ESG Derivation table's far right column is a visualization of the frequency of occurrence of the highest ESG relevance scores across the combined E, S and G categories.
-The three columns to the left of ESG Relevance to Credit Rating summarize rating relevance and impact to credit from ESG issues.
-The box on the far left identifies any ESG Relevance Sub-factor issues that are drivers or potential drivers of the issuer's credit rating are drivers or potential drivers of the issuer's credit rating (corresponding with scores of 3, 4 or 5) and provides a bride explanation for the relevance score.
-All scores of '4' and '5' are assumed to result in a negative impact unless indicated with a '4' sign for positive impact.
+The Environmental (E), Social (S) and Governance (G) tables break out the individual components of the scale.
+The right-hand box shows the aggregate E, S, or G score.
+General Issues are relevant across all markets with Sector-Specific Issues unique to a particular asset class.
+Scores are assigned to each sector-specific issue.
+These scores signify the credit-relevance of the sector-specific issues to the transaction's or program's overall credit rating.
+The Reference box highlights the factor(s) within which the corresponding ESG issues are partitured in Eith's credit readures.
+ESG issues are captured in Fitch's credit analysis.

+The Credit-Relevant ESG Derivation table shows the overall ESG score.
+This score signifies the credit relevance of combined E, S and G issues to the transaction's or program's credit rating.
+The three columns to the left of the overall ESG score summarize the transaction's or program's sub-component ESG scores.
+The box on the far left identifies some of the main ESG issues that are drivers or potential drivers of the transaction's or program's credit rating (corresponding with scores of 3, 4 or 5) and provides a brief explanation for the score.

-Classification of ESG issues has been developed from Fitch's sector Classification of 250 Sissels risks Deerf upverliped from File 1s section ratings criteria.
-The General Issues and Sector-Specific Issues draw on the classification standards published by the United Nations Principles for Responsible Investing (PRI), the Sustainability Accounting Standards Board (SASB), and the World Bank.
+Classification of ESG issues has been developed from Fitch's sector ratings criteria.
+The General Issues and Sector-Specific Issues draw on the classification standards published by the Sustainability Accounting Standards Board (SASB).

-н CREDIT-RELEVANT ESG SCALE - DEFINITIONS How relevant are E, S and G issues to the overall credit rating?
+- 1 CREDIT-RELEVANT ESG SCALE - DEFINITIONS How relevant are E, S and G issues to the overall credit rating?
 5 Highly relevant; a key transaction or program rating driver that has a significant impact on an individual basis.
 4 Relevant to transaction or program ratings; not a key rating driver but has an impact on the ratings in combination with other factors.
 3 Minimally relevant to ratings; either very low impact or actively mitigated in a way that results in no impact on the transaction or program ratings.
 2 Irrelevant to the transaction or program ratings; relevant to the sector.
 1 Irrelevant to the transaction or program ratings; irrelevant to the sector.